Adults

 Prophetic Faith

-A third cohort is forming for the 2025 calendar year.
+A third cohort is forming for the Fall of 2026.
 We use the curriculum as outlined in Trish Reeves book, Prophetic Faith which helps us as a congregation identify where we are in justice ministry and move as we are called and led by the Holy Spirit to greater involvement in the issues of our day.
-Led by Karen Hardison and Penny Adams.
-Meets 2nd and 4th Sundays beginning in the new year
+Led by members of the J&A Team.

-Women Rowing North, a book group inspired by Mary Pipher's book of the same name - meets first Thursdays at 3pm September - April
+Women Rowing North, a book group inspired by Mary Pipher's book of the same name - meets Second Thursdays at 3:30pm September - May

 A new women's book/spirituality group we gather to read books and articles relevant to our changing lives.
 This spring we've begun reading selections from Mary Pipher, Louise Aronson, Westina Matthews and others.
-We'll begin this fall with Autumn Gospel by Kathleen Fischer.
+We'll begin this fall with selections from Elise Loehnen On Our Best Behavior: The Seven Deadly Sins and The Price Women Pay to be Good